Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_102.md

 ### pytest --fixtures
 `pytest --fixtures` is used to list available fixtures and where the fixture is located.

+### --fixtures-per-test
+You can also use --fixtures-per-test to see what fixtures are used by each test and where the fixtures are de
+fined:

 <!-- ### setup/teardown

 We can use `setup_method()` and `teardown_method()` as a simpler but less DRY alternative.  -->